 How do you get strangers to cooperate?

 Subspace is designed to help hundreds of developers collaborate productively on one project, and for the best ideas and code to rise to the top.
-We call it Subspace after the alternate universe in Star Trek for two reasons: It’s faster than light, and it enforces an idea meritocracy where, unlike in the real world, every developer on the platform has more to gain by working together than working apart.
+It enforces an idea meritocracy where, unlike in the real world, every developer on the platform has more to gain by working together than working apart.

 The weight of every developer’s vote depends on their past performance.

 Code quality is relative.
 We let other users decide what’s valuable and what’s not.